YingyGong/build-my-own-grep/project_log.md

 Apr 24

 Yalov suggests me using vector instead of hashmap.
+It turned out that using vector is slower than using hashmap.

+Apr 25

+I tried to change vector in my NFA class into hashmap, but it also slowed down the program.